*** Original Article ***

-The top European Union court announced a landmark ruling that will further the discussion about “right to be forgotten” Internet laws.
+The top European Union court announced a landmark ruling furthering the discussion about “right to be forgotten” Internet laws.
 We’ll explain the meat of the ruling and explore how it could affect online defamation victims.

 What Is The Best Way To Get Defamatory Material Removed From The Internet?

-The best way to mitigate an online defamation wound is to get the offending material removed from the website on which it sits.
-But, if you can’t expunge it completely, the (very close) second best option is to get the libelous info erased from search engine databases.
-That way, if someone pumps your name or business into Google or Yahoo! or Bing, the reputation damaging webpage won’t show up in results.
+The best way to mitigate the effects of online defamation is to get the offending material removed from the Web.
+But, if you can’t expunge it completely, the second best option is getting libelous info erased from search engines.
+That way, if someone pumps your name or business into Google, Yahoo! or Bing, the reputation damaging webpage won’t show up in the results.

 How Easy Is It To Get Libelous Content Removed From Search Engine Indexes in the United States?

-How easy is it to get defamatory content removed from search engine results in the U.S.?
-It depends on the facts of your situation.
+How easy is it to get defamatory content removed from search engines?
+It depends on the situation.
 It’s possible to get a court order compelling a search engine to remove material, but in order to do so, one must first prove defamation.